develprr/metamatic-blog/_posts/2018-10-23-connecting-to-single-source-of-truth.markdown

 ## The Metamatic State Container Model

-The Metamatic framework introduces an embedded state container model.
+The Metamatic™ framework introduces an embedded state container model.

 There are two major strategies to implement a state container, which are the **Two-Way-Events** strategy and the **One-Way-Events** strategy.
 The *Two-Way-Events* strategy means that the central data container (MetaStore) communicates with the rest of the software only through events.